chase-owens/Async-Jasmine-Testing/README.md

 ## What did I learn?

-I got experience with Jasmine writing a number of tests against a pre-existing application.
+Not only did I get experience working with asynchronous code and running asynchronous and synchronous tests, I also got experience with Jasmine writing a number of tests against a pre-existing application.
 These test the underlying business logic of the application as well as the event handling and DOM manipulation.

 ## Instructions to view